omkarcloud/google-maps-scraper/README.md

    - [or Email](mailto:happy.to.help@omkar.cloud?subject=Help%20with%20Google%20Maps%20Extractor%20Tool%20Installation&body=I%20need%20help%20with%20the%20installation%20of%20the%20Google%20Maps%20Extractor%20Tool.)

 Rest assured, we will respond to your message within 1 Working Day.
-2. We also provide **done for you services** (e.g., all Restaurants in the US, etc.) at lowest prices; contact us [here](mailto:happy.to.help@omkar.cloud?subject=Custom%20Data%20Request&body=Hi%2C%20I%20would%20like%20to%20inquire%20about%20your%20done%20for%20you%20data%20services.) for more details.
-Additional discounts for high volume needs.
-3. Don't need UI?
+2. Don't need UI?
 Just need to access data via Python/Node.js scripts?
 Check out our [Google Maps Extractor API](https://www.omkar.cloud/tools/google-maps-extractor-api) (200 searches/month free).
 It offers a REST API interface and detailed documentation for AWS VM installation.

 ## ⚡ Enlightening Questions